AnyChart/docs.anychart.com/Basic_Charts_Types/Bar_Chart.md

 ### Minimum and Maximum

 By default AnyChart calculates axis minimum and maximum automatically, you can see this on the scale inversion chart sample above: minimal value on the Y Axis is 0.0, and maximum is 800.000.
-You can control these values by setting **.maximum()** and **.minimum()** parameters of scale method:
+You can control these values by setting {api:anychart.scales.Linear#maximum}**.maximum()**{api} and {api:anychart.scales.Linear#minimum}**.minimum()**{api} parameters of scale method:

 ```
     chart.yScale().minimum('-200000').maximum('800000')